-3 To clear all the markers displayed on the chart, tap any marker screen key that has marker properties.
-Tap Marker Clear All and all the existing markers disappear and their marker properties are deleted.
+- 3 To clear all the markers displayed on the chart: - a Tap any marker screen key that has marker properties. - b Tap Marker Clear All and all the existing markers disappear and their marker properties are deleted.

 Searching for peak or valley